t: 0116 241 8331 e: email@example.com

 APT's unified approach to working with Psychosis

 A 3-day course for 6-15 people.
 2-day version also available.
-(Please note: you can attend one, some, or all of 'APT's unified approach to working with Psychosis' modules, in whichever order is best for you.)
+(Please note: you can attend one, some, or all of 'APT's unified approach to working with Psychosis' courses, in whichever order is best for you.)

 The course will teach you how to plan and deliver an appropriate and individually tailored programme of therapy, from the assessment and goal setting to the practice of CBT techniques that have been developed to treat delusions and hallucinations by changing or modifying them.

-You will capitalise on skills acquired in Module One by developing a facility with techniques specifically designed to influence individual delusions and hallucinations.
+You will capitalise on skills acquired in Course One by developing a facility with techniques specifically designed to influence individual delusions and hallucinations.
 You will see prepared videos that demonstrate the techniques discussed, and have the opportunity to copy them.
 You will have the chance to plan treatment programmes for prepared examples and for your own patients.

 You will be registered as having attended the course, thereby gaining APT's Level 1 accreditation, and receive a certificate to this effect.
 The accreditation gives you access to online resources associated with the course.

 Your registration lasts indefinitely, and your accreditation lasts for 3 years and is renewable by sitting an online refresher which also upgrades your accreditation to APT Level 2 if you are successful in the associated online exam.